 There are several different types of nephrectomy.

 procedure is very similar to a simple nephrectomy.
-However, the surgeon may be
+However, your surgeon may be

-The Risks of Kidney Removal
+Are the Risks of Kidney Removal?

 There are risks associated with any major surgery.
-Complications are rare, but include:
+Complications

 - loss of blood

-- heart attack or stroke
+- heart attack

-- allergic reactions to anesthesia or other
+- allergic reaction to anesthesia or other

 - breathing difficulties

 Other risks are specific to a nephrectomy.
 They include:

 - an injury to other organs or tissues around your